 Research of Gene Cooperman

 under construction This page will always be obsolete at any given point in time, but sometimes more obsolete than other times.
+It is very obsolete right now.
 I'm happy to correspond.
 Here are my refereed publications and some examples of my software.
-I last updated this page in April, 2008.
+I last updated this page in November, 2011.

 A brief descripiont of my research follows.

-1. Disk-Based Parallel Computation: Commodity computing is now seeing many cores, but the RAM is not growing in proportion.
+3. Disk-Based Parallel Computation (data-intensive computing): Commodity computing is now seeing many cores, but the RAM is not growing in proportion.
 Our solution is to use the disk as an extension of RAM.
 The bandwidth of 50 local disks in a cluster is approximately the same as a single RAM subsystem.
 While this may solve the bandwidth problem of disk, the latency problem remains.
 We have developed over five years a series of applications that overcome this barrier.
-We are now working on some general tools that others can use to quickly design and implement disk-based computations.
-A particular emphasis is on a broad variety search algorithms.
-A byproduct of this work is our entry in the race to find how many moves are needed to solve Rubik's cube.
-(This serves as a widely accessible demonstration of the power of our methods.)
+Development of such disk-parallel code is highly labor intensive.
+We are now working on a mini-language, Roomy, that reduces the software development and debugging time from person-months to person-days.
+The end user need only make minimal changes to a sequential program, and then link in the Roomy run-time library.
+Just as the Linda programming language provides coordinated access to a common tuple space, the Roomy language provides coordinated access to the disk storage resources of a computer cluster or SAN through a sequential API.
+A particular emphasis of this research is on a broad variety of search algorithms, with an eye to applications in formal verification and elsewhere.
+The demonstration that Rubik's cube can be solved in 26 moves or less using 8 terabytes of disk storage was a byproduct of this work that attracted popular attention.

 The Blue Ribbon Online Free Speech Campaign